What to Learn From Tropicana’s Packaging Redesign Failure?

 Tropicana’s 2009 packaging redesign failure is in my eyes one of the most interesting case studies about branding through packaging design.

-At The Branding Journal we like to feature branding success stories, however sometimes analyzing branding failures is even more interesting, as it allows us to learn from past mistakes.
+At The Branding Journal, we like to feature branding success stories.
+However analyzing branding failures can sometimes be even more interesting, as it allows us to learn from past mistakes.

 However, this new packaging design was rejected and criticized by the majority of Tropicana’s consumers.
 The launch of the new packaging was indeed such a failure that Tropicana had to drop it to come back to the original version of the packaging.

 First of all, let’s summarize the facts to better understand the reasons for this packaging failure.

 - Tropicana invested 35 million dollars in an advertising campaign that promoted the new packaging for the fruit juice brand.
 Both the packaging design and the advertising campaign were created by the same agency; Arnell.

 - On January 8th, 2009, Tropicana launched the new packaging for its best-selling product in North America – Tropicana Pure Premium, with sales revenues reaching more than 700 million dollars per year.
 A few days later, consumers started criticizing the new design, especially on social networks.
 Two months later, sales dropped by 20%, and this spectacular decrease in sales represented a loss of 30 million dollars for Tropicana.

 - Meanwhile, Tropicana’s competitors took advantage of the “Tropicana crisis” and gained the sales lost by the fruit juice brands.

 - On February 23rd, 2009, Tropicana announced that it would return to its original packaging design, and within a few months, the old packaging was back for good on all supermarket shelves